Guadalupe (Santa Cruz da Graciosa)

 Guadalupe is a civil parish in the municipality of Santa Cruz da Graciosa, on the island of Graciosa in the Portuguese archipelago of the Azores.
 The population in 2011 was 1,096, occupying an area of 20.62 km2.

 History

 The fertile lands were first settled in the early 16th century, resulting in narrow parcels radiating from north to south.

 Guadalupe became the centre of cereal production on the island, with the lands acquired by many of the principal families of Santa Cruz.
 Consequently, many of the great houses obtained their wealth from the fields and pasturelands in the west.

-The parish was create in 1644, following the disaggregation of the western half of the municipality of Santa Cruz da Graciosa, which was then part of the Vila da Praia) and the parish of Santa Cruz da Graciosa.
+The parish was created in 1644, following the disaggregation of the western half of the municipality of Santa Cruz da Graciosa, which was then part of the Vila da Praia) and the parish of Santa Cruz da Graciosa.

 With a population exceeding 3000 inhabitants by the 19th century, for many years the parish was the most populous centre of the island, surpassing the populations in the principal urban centres: Praia and Santa Cruz.